 The new apprenticeship funding rules 2020/21

-The ESFA (Education and Skills Funding Agency) has introduced a new set of apprenticeship funding rules for 2020/21.
-The new rules impact the entire learning journey – initial assessment, employer engagement, off-the-job training, on-programme learning and the gateway.
+The ESFA (Education and Skills Funding Agency) introduced a new set of apprenticeship funding rules in 2020/21.
+These new rules impacted the entire learning journey – initial assessment, employer engagement, off-the-job training, on-programme learning and the gateway.

-So what’s changed?
-And how do the changes affect providers?
+So what changed?
+And how did the changes affect providers?

 End of frameworks

 Apprentices already on frameworks can complete their course, but all new starts need to be on the new apprenticeship standards.
 This means you need to design your curriculum carefully and understand which learning objectives are covered in each module so you can create an individual learning plan (ILP) for each apprentice.

 The ESFA has issued an updated version of the apprenticeship agreement.
 You don’t have to use the new template, but your agreement must include all the new fields – like ‘the amount of time the apprentice will spend in off-the-job training’.
 It must be a separate document – not part of the commitment statement – and the training provider and employer must have a copy.

 Off-the-job training guidelines